awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 ```
 The EXECUTE permission was denied on the object 'xp_regread', database 'mssqlsystemresource', schema 'sys'.
 ```
 This error occurs because, as a managed service, RDS is restricted from running procedures that access the Windows registry\.
-When you use SSMS to delete the job, it tries to run a process that RDS isn't authorized to do\.
+When you use SSMS to delete the job, it tries to run a process \(`xp_regread`\) that RDS isn't authorized to do\.